-Career fairs provide you with an opportunity to make face to face contact with many employers/organizations.
-At some fairs you also have the opportunity to interview for open positions.
-XPD - Experience & Professional Development sponsors a number of career fairs throughout the year and encourage you to attend those that meet your career interests and goals.
+Career fairs provide you with an opportunity to make face to face contact with many employers and organizations.
+At some fairs you also have the opportunity to interview.

 Before a Career Fair

-- Meet with XPD staff to discuss your strategy and preparation for the fair.
+- Consider meeting with XPD staff to discuss your strategy.

-- Develop an introductory statement to use as you meet employers.
+- Develop an introductory statement (ie elevator pitch) to use as you meet employers.

-- If you'll be interviewing at a fair, work on your interviewing skills by visiting with an XPD Career Coach and/or participating in practice interviews.
+- If interviewing at a fair, practice your interviewing skills by meeting with an XPD Career Coach.

-- Develop a list of questions for the employers that interest you.
+- Develop questions for the employers that interest you.

 At a Career Fair